 These Silk-Lined Beanies Will Save Your Hair This Winter

-Charis Alexander, founder of Layd, ran into that same exact problem every time winter fell.
-"I couldn’t find hats that were well-designed and healthy for my hair and skin," she tells The Zoe Report.
+Charis Alexander, founder of Layd, ran into that same exact problem every time winter rolled around.
+"I couldn’t find hats that were well-designed and healthy for my hair and skin," she tells TZR.
 "We invest so much time and money into our hair, and keeping it healthy should be a part of that investment.
-Smooth lined hats are crucial for people with textured hair to retain moisture and reduce breakage, and in talking with friends who have naturally straight hair, I learned that they too were frustrated by hats leaving their hair rough and full of static."
+Smooth-lined hats are crucial for people with textured hair to retain moisture and reduce breakage, and in talking with friends who have naturally straight hair, I learned that they too were frustrated by hats leaving their hair rough and full of static."